xcart/xcart-docs/_pages/kb_en/modules/horizontal_flyout_categories_menu.md

     ![category-page.png]({{site.baseurl}}/attachments/ref_1mFs8c7N/category-page.png)

     {% note info %}
-    If the value of the **Number of columns in multicolumn layout** option on the category settings page is set to 0 the system will use the default field's value from the module settings page.
+    If the value of the **Number of columns in multicolumn layout** option on the category settings page is set to 0 the system will use the default field's value from the addon settings page.
     {% endnote%}

   * **Use 2 levels of subcategories in multicolumn layout** : If enabled 2 levels of subcategories are displayed in the multiple column view.